-Network VirusWall Enforcer can detect and block any known C&C server by integrating with Deep Discovery Inspector (DDI).
-This dynamic list monitors the network and checks all IP addresses against the DDI Virtual Analyzer C&C server list.
-If the Network VirusWall Enforcer Threat Mitigation feature is enabled, any detected C&C server will be added to the C&C Block List.
+After integrating with Deep Discovery Inspector, Network VirusWall Enforcer blocks any known C&C server detected by Deep Discovery Inspector.
+The block list monitors the network and checks all IP addresses against Deep Discovery Inspector's C&C server list.
+If the Network VirusWall Enforcer Threat Mitigation feature is enabled, any detected C&C server will be added to the block list.
 Network VirusWall Enforcer will then block all subsequent connections to and from the C&C server.

-If necessary, servers can be removed from the block list or added to the Approved list.
-Deleting a server from the block list may temporarily allow connections, but if Threat Mitigation is enabled, it will continue to detect the C&C server and add it to the list again.
-Adding a server to the Approved means all connections to and from the server are allowed.
+If necessary, servers can be removed from the block list or added to the approved list.
+Deleting a server from the block list may temporarily allow connections; but if Threat Mitigation is enabled, Deep Discovery Inspector will continue to detect the C&C server and add it to the list again.